 The Board of Directors, through the Audit Committee, is responsible for ensuring management fulfills its responsibilities for financial reporting and internal controls.
 The Audit Committee, which is composed of independent directors, meets regularly with management, the internal auditors and the external auditors to satisfy itself that each group is discharging its responsibilities with respect to internal controls and financial reporting.
 The Audit Committee reviews the consolidated financial statements and management's discussion and analysis and recommends their approval to the Board of Directors.
 The external auditors have full and open access to the Audit Committee, with and without the presence of management.
 The Audit Committee is also responsible for reviewing and recommending the annual appointment of the external auditors and approving the annual external audit plan.

 On behalf of management,

+(signed) "Stuart Lee"

 Stuart Lee

 President and Chief Executive Officer

-February 14, 2019
+February 13, 2020

+(signed) "Tony Scozzafava"

 Tony Scozzafava